Distributed Information-based Source Seeking: Information-based Source Seeking

 \subsection{Information-based Loss Function for Sensor Movement}

-One na\'ive approach to determine sensor movement after Step 2) could be heading directly towards the estimated location.
+One naive approach to determining sensor movement after Step 2) could be heading directly toward the estimated location.
 However, we observed that such movement often makes sensors cluster tightly, which reduces the diversity in measurements and is undesirable.
 As we later show in Fig. \ref{fig:gostraightline_II} and \ref{fig:gostraightline_III}, the resulting estimation and seeking are unstable.

 Creating a good condition for estimation through sensor movements is crucial for successful source seeking.
 Therefore, instead of following the haphazard approach above, our algorithm takes the gradient steps in Step 3).
 The idea is to let the sensors maximize some information metrics related to the source location.
-In specific, we consider the Fisher information about the source location, which is defined as follows: let $\mathbf{y},\mathbf{p}$ be the joint-measurement and joint-position of \textbf{all} the sensors, and $H$ be the corresponding global measurement function, as in \eqref{GlobalMeasurementModel}.
+Specifically, we consider the Fisher information about the source location defined as follows: let $\mathbf{y},\mathbf{p}$ be the joint measurement and joint position of \textbf{all} the sensors, and $H$ be the corresponding global measurement function, as in \eqref{GlobalMeasurementModel}.
 We treat $\mathbf{y}$ as a random vector, with joint probability density $f(\mathbf{y};q)$ parameterized by the true source location $q$.
 The Fisher information($\textup{FIM}$) about $q$ is considered to measure the amount of information about the unknown $q$ contained in measurement $\mathbf{y}$.
 It is defined as

 Fisher information is closely connected with estimation quality, as it is a lower bound on the covariance of unbiased estimators.
 This result is formally known as the Cram\'er-Rao Lower Bound.

 \begin{theorem}[Cram\'{e}r--Rao Lower Bound (CRLB)\cite{cramir1946mathematical,rao1945information}] For any unbiased estimator $\hat{q}$ of $q$, the following matrix inequality holds